LeonardoZV/async-client-server-communication/README.md

 ## Webhooks (Server to Server Communication)

 A Source Server notifies a Destination Server, through a HTTP POST request, of new events in a uni-directional communication as soon as necessary.
-Before the notification can be made, the Source Server must be configured with the callback URL (the URL of the destination server) through a interface ou API.
+Before the notification can be made, the Source Server must be configured with the events required by the destination and callback URL (the URL of the destination server) through a interface ou API.

 Example Architecture: